KAIST-Edlab/H-AdminSim/README.md

 ### Recent updates 📣
+* *June 2025 (v0.1.2)*: The data synthesis speed has been improved, and a sanity check feature has been added during synthesis.
 * *June 2025 (v0.1.1)*: Added random patient data synthesizing codes and completed sanity check.
 * *June 2025 (v0.1.0)*: Added random hospital data synthesizing codes and completed sanity check.
 * *June 2025 (v0.0.5)*: Enhanced and fixed the FHIR manager operations.